Ausama95/Decky_Transfer/README.md

 ##Usage

+1. Start SSH service on the steam Deck or Linux system by going into the Command and type "sudo systemctl start sshd" and enter the password.
+2. Run "Decky Transfer.exe"
-1. Enter the IP address of the remote Linux system, your username, and password.
+3. Enter the IP address of the remote Linux system, your username, and password.
-2. Click "Select File" to choose the local file you want to transfer.
+4. Click "Select File" to choose the local file you want to transfer.
-3. Specify the remote path (e.g., /home/username/) where you want to place the transferred file.
+5. Specify the remote path (e.g., /home/username/) where you want to place the transferred file.
-4. Click "Transfer File" to initiate the secure transfer.
+6. Click "Transfer File" to initiate the secure transfer.

 ##Getting Started

+1. Downlad "Decky Transfer.rar".
+2. Extract the file and run "Decky Transfer.exe" inside the folder.

+##Run The Python File

 1. Clone the repository: git clone https://github.com/Ausama95/Decky_Transfer
 2. Install required dependencies: pip install paramiko